Comba92/nen-emulator/README.md

 - [x] [iNes](https://www.nesdev.org/wiki/INES) and [NES2.0](https://www.nesdev.org/wiki/NES_2.0) headers are supported.
 - [x] Saving/loading of battery RAM when the game is changed or the emulator is closed.
 - [x] Savestates
+- [x] Resetting works, but some games require you to hold the down the reset button a few seconds
 - [ ] Headerless games are not supported.

 ### Games compatibility list